Export Control Measures

 As part of the export control review, the Empowered Official may need to submit a Commodity Jurisdiction (CJ) request to the Department of State, Directorate of Defense Trade Controls (DDTC).
 DDTC will determine if the information is subject to the Export Administration Regulations (EAR) or the International Traffic in Arms (ITAR) regulations.

-These CJ requests are ONLY submitted by the Empowered Official; contact email@example.com.
+These CJ requests can ONLY be submitted by the Empowered Official; contact firstname.lastname@example.org.

 Export Control Licensing

-At time of award, if the eGC1 compliance question indicated a transfer or shipment of export-controlled information or items to a foreign national or abroad, the award will be award set up will be held for review.
-The Research Security Specialist or Empowered Official will review these awards and if an export control license is needed, the license application will be submitted to the appropriate agency (BIS or DDTC) by the Empowered Official.
-They will follow up with you.
+At time of award, if the eGC1 compliance questions indicated a transfer or shipment of export-controlled information or items to a foreign national or abroad, the award will be held for review.
+The Export Controls Office will review these awards and if an export control license is needed, they will follow up with you.